Loading resources as clips#

 TextClip

-accept many parameters, letting you configure the apparence of the text, such as font and font size,
+accept many parameters, letting you configure the appearance of the text, such as font and font size,

 The font you want to use must be an OpenType font, and you will set it by passing the path to the font file.